maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 ## A note about cost

+This tutorial is geared towards cloud engineer who like to explore serverless offering from Google Cloud.
+As such, a typical deployment of the application for noncommercial use should be covered under Google Cloud Free Program.
+However, please visit Google Cloud Free tier program page to learn more: https://cloud.google.com/free.

 Benefit of running a serverless application is charges are based on usage only and there's no heavy lifting to setup virtual private networks or firewalls.
 Moreover, google cloud free tier has a generous  offering for the serverless services used in this project:
 - Learn more about [Cloud Run Free Tier](https://cloud.google.com/free/docs/free-cloud-features#cloud-run)
 - Learn more about [Cloud Build Free Tier](https://cloud.google.com/free/docs/free-cloud-features#cloud-build)